lynnfaraday/aresmush.com/_root/tutorials/install/install-game.md

 ### Ports

 Whereas the old MUSH servers you might be useful have only one port (mush.somewhere.com port 1234) Ares actually uses several.
-On a VPS you can use any port number you want, as long as it isn't being used by something else.
+You can use any port that isn't already in use.
+On a VPS server, ports greater than **1024** are typically open.

 The **Telnet Port** is the general one that regular MU clients connect to.  (default 4201)